Uplift » Why is my Car Accident Settlement Taking So Long?

 • The bank’s hold on the settlement check

-• Delays for the insurance company to direct reimburse medical providers
+• Delays for the insurance company to directly reimburse medical providers

 • How long it takes for the check issued to your attorney to clear